-An incomplete grade may be awarded when a student is unable to complete a course due to extenuating circumstances.
-Incomplete grades must be made up before the end of the eighth week following the course end date for 16-week courses.
-For less than 16-week courses, an IC must be made up within 50 percent of the course length.
-Failure to do so will convert the IC grade to "F." Students are not allowed to register for advance sequential courses until incompletes are made up in preceding prerequisite.
+An incomplete grade may be awarded when a student in good academic standing is unable to complete a course due to extenuating circumstances.
+Incomplete grades must be made up within the time limit specified in the Incomplete Agreement Form, not to exceed 50 percent of the course length.
+Failure to do so will convert the "IC" grade to an "F" grade.
+Students are not allowed to register for advance sequential courses until incomplete courses are made up in preceding prerequisite.